feedhenry-staff/wfm-doc/Getting-Started.md

 * **wfm-cloud**: the cloud application provides the gateway into the RHMAP MBaaS.
 * **wfm-auth**: an MBaaS service that integrates with the FeedHenry authentication system.

-## Running the WFM Demo Apps
+## Running the Raincatcher Demo Apps
-RHMAP provides a set of WFM project templates to help you get the WFM demo apps up and running.
+RHMAP provides a set of Raincatcher project templates to help you get the Raincatcher demo apps up and running.

-### Create and Configure the WFM Demo Project Using the Project Templates
+### Create and Configure the Raincatcher Demo Project Using the Project Templates

 1. Create a blank Forms theme.
   1. Navigate to **Drag & Drop Apps -> Forms Themes**.